 ~^Z suspends the session.

-fails, then reverts to one of two input modes: either character at a time or old line
+If that fails revert to character at a time or old line by line.

-When LINEMODE is enabled, character processing is done on the local system, under the control of the
+LINEMODE character processing is done on the local system, under the control of the

 remote system.
 When input editing or character echoing is to be disabled, the remote system will relay